Key Program Features

 Please visit the course descriptions page for examples of current and recently offered courses that are eligible for approved elective credit in the LLM in International Law program.

-- Candidates work closely with the Associate Director to design a program that fulfills not only the degree requirements, but also the attorney’s professional goals
+- Candidates work closely with the Assistant Director to design a program that fulfills not only the degree requirements, but also the attorney’s professional goals.

 LLM Tuition, Fees and Scholarships